Pennsylvania Sea Grant History

 In March 1998, NOAA provided funding to Penn State Behrend, on behalf of Pennsylvania and Penn State University, to initiate a highly focused Sea Grant outreach project related to the Lake Erie coastline of Pennsylvania.

 Based on Pennsylvania Sea Grant’s performance over its initial six years as an outreach project and the University’s reputation, in March 2004, National Sea Grant Office leadership determined that Penn State should lead the Sea Grant effort for Pennsylvania and Pennsylvania’s outreach project should be designated a Coherent Area Program, the next stage in the progression to College status.
-An overview of the stages leading to College status is enclosed.

 As a Coherent Area Program, Pennsylvania Sea Grant expanded its influence to three diverse coastal regions: